OpenZWave/node-openzwave-shared/README-api.md

 control to your script *immediately*, but the underlying OpenZWave C++ library will *not be ready yet* to accept commands.
-In fact, it can take some time (from a few seconds to a couple of minutes!) to scan the ZWave network and set up itsdata structures.
+In fact, it can take some time (from a few seconds to a couple of minutes!) to scan the ZWave network and set up its data structures.
 So, be sure to register a "scan complete" callback, and after it gets called, you can safely start issuing commands to your ZWave devices.